lynnliu030/berkeley-os-prelim/system_structure/README.md

 # System Structure
 ## Flexibility v.s Reliability v.s Security
-The "best" architecture largely depends on what you prioritize: Is it performance?
-Security?
-Reliability?
-Flexibility for future updates?
-For a well-rounded system that balances flexibility, reliability, and security, a Hybrid Kernel like Windows NT could be the best choice.
-However, if you prioritize security and reliability, a Microkernel design like QNX or Minix would be better suited, albeit with some performance sacrifice.

 ### Monolithic Kernel
 1. Flexibility: Limited, everything's in one big codebase.